Kaalibindhi/BackItUp/README.md

 4. **Tkinter GUI**: The application has a graphical user interface built with Tkinter.
 Users can select the directory to backup and set the backup interval through the GUI.

-This was done by my team Radical Skadattle for the Tink Her Hack 2.0. which consists of Aditi Asok, Aimee Jobi, Amitha Thomas.
+This was done by my team Radical Skadattle for the Tink Her Hack 2.0. which consists of Adithi Asok, Aimee Jobi, Amitha Thomas.